ctdunc/vsc-dash/README.md

 If you can live without pylance's implementation of semantic token highlighting (if you can't, why are you here?), I would recommend [`pyright`](https://github.com/microsoft/pyright) the `chromium` to `pylance`'s `chrome`.
-It is missing a few other features surrounding module-level renames, but I use it daily and find it quite feature complete.
+It is missing a few other features (e.g. module rename code actions), but I use it daily and find it quite feature complete.
 Worst case, you can always disable pyright when you're working on clientside callbacks, and enable it at all other times.